BEWARE The Green New Deal!

 ICLEI is the international environmental agency of local governments.
 Founded in 1990, the Council’s mission is to build and serve a worldwide movement of local governments to achieve and monitor tangible improvements in global environmental conditions through cumulative local actions.
 It is a membership association and also is formally associated with the International Union of Local Authorities (IULA), serving as its environmental arm.

-It is perhaps worth mentioning here that the explosive, worldwide rollout of 5G networks, "makes smart cities a reality" despite recognized and significant associated health risks.
+The explosive, worldwide rollout of 5G networks "makes Smart Cities a reality" despite recognized and significant associated health risks.
 By September of 2018, thanks to an FCC ruling and carrier lobbying, twenty states, seemingly under cover of night, had already passed legislation to strip their cities of the power to regulate 5G rollouts.
 The FCC ruling in particular has sparked considerable push back, because not only will the FCC’s move force taxpayers to subsidize industry access to publicly owned infrastructure but, as chief information officer for New York City Samir Saini declared: the FCC is threatening the public’s right to control public property, and dozens of cities, states, and towns from New York City to Lincoln, Nebraska to Anchorage, Alaska are ready to defend that right on behalf of our residents and taxpayers.

-"Redevelopment" is another buzzword to look out for, as it in truth represents "an unknown government".
+"Redevelopment" is another buzzword to look out for, as it in truth represents "an unknown government" which among other things uses eminent domain for private gain, not the "greater good".
 As Koire writes:

-Other organizations tasked with promoting "sustainable development" and its corrolary the "Green New Deal" include the Organization of Economic Cooperation and Development (or OECD), and the World Resources Institute.
+Other organizations tasked with promoting "sustainable development" and its corollary the "Green New Deal" include the Organization of Economic Cooperation and Development (or OECD), and the World Resources Institute.

 The World Resource Institute recently published a "synthesis report" entitled "Creating a Sustainable Food Future" which was produced "in partnership with the World Bank, UN Environment (UNEP), Un Development Programme and the French agricultural research agencies CIRAD and INRA."
 On its publication announcement page, it asks whether we will be able to produce enough food sustainably to feed the estimated 10 billion people that will exist on the planet by 2015.